 The Proven and Probable Reserves at Chapada total 738.8 Mt at a grade of 0.24% copper and 0.15 g/t gold containing approximately 1.8 Mt of copper and 3.5 million ounces of gold.* In October, an updated technical report was filed which outlines production through 2050.

-Yamana completed studies to evaluate several development opportunities at Chapada during 2018.
+Yamana, the previous owners, completed studies to evaluate several development opportunities at Chapada.
 These opportunities range in scope from plant optimization initiatives to enhance copper and gold recoveries, to a plant expansion to bring forward cash flows and pit wall pushbacks to expose higher grade ore zones.
-Based on the results from the studies, Yamana is progressing the opportunities to the next stage of evaluation and development.
+Lundin is currently evaluating these and other scenarios for expansion that would increase the processing rate up to 32 million tonnes per annum.

 Yamana completed the sale of its wholly owned Chapada Mine to Lundin Mining Corporation for total consideration of over $1.0 billion.

 During 2018, Yamana completed 40,759 metres of drilling focused on resource expansion and discovery of new near surface targets.
 Yamana reported that results from the drilling campaign support the potential for mineral resource expansion at Suruca, Sucupira, and Baru by year end.